The motivic Donaldson-Thomas invariants of (-2) curves: Introduction

-where the quantity on the left hand side is by definition the motivic generating series for nilpotent modules over $A_{Q_{-2},W_d}$, which on the geometric side corresponds to counting coherent sheaves on the exceptional locus of $Y_d\rightarrow X_d$.
-It follows, by definition, that the motivic Donaldson--Thomas invariants $\Omega^{\nilp}$ are given by $\Omega^{\nilp}(\nn)=\LL^{-1/2}(1-[\mu_{d+1}])$ for $\nn=(n,n+1)$ or $\nn=(n+1,n)$, and $\PP^1\cdot \LL^{-3/2}$ if $\nn=(n,n)$.
-Here $\mu_{d+1}$ is considered as a $\mu_{d+1}$-equivariant variety in the natural way, and so we have indeed produced motivic Donaldson--Thomas invariants with nontrivial monodromy, arising `in nature' e.g. String Theory, and confirmed integrality, all the way up to the motivic level, for the Donaldson--Thomas invariants of (-2)-curves.
+where the quantity on the left hand side is by definition the motivic generating series for nilpotent modules over $A_{Q_{-2},W_d}$, which on the geometric side of Van den Bergh's equivalence corresponds to counting coherent sheaves on the exceptional locus of $Y_d\rightarrow X_d$.
+In more detail, the variables $\ehat_{(n,m)}$ keep track of the Chern classes of the sheaves we are counting, under the transformation

+where $C_d$ is the exceptional curve of the resolution $Y_d\rightarrow X_d$.
+Equation (\ref{fivefour}) implies, by the definition of motivic Donaldson--Thomas invariants $\Omega^{\nilp}$, that they are given by